 Søk

-The Ryoichi Sasakawa Young Leaders Fellowships Fund (SYLFF)
+The Ryoichi Sasakawa Young Leaders Fellowships Fund STI

 Stiftelsen støtter viderekomne studenter og doktorgradsstudenter ved UiO innen internasjonale studier innen humaniora og samfunnsfag.